 Property taxation is an ad valorem tax system, which means that taxes are based on the assessed value of real property (land and improvements).
 Therefore, the City does not relate the amount of the tax levied on each individual property with the amount of service the City provides each property.
 Similarly, the City does not levy its taxes based on the number of occupants in a household using services as taxes are not user fees.
-Further to this, Council commits to ongoing reviews with the objective of establishing a tax policy that best distributes property taxes among the property classes.
+Further to this, Council commits to ongoing reviews with the objective of establishing a tax policy that best distributes property taxes fairly and as equitably as possible among the property classes.